run-llama/llama_parse/README.md

-# LlamaParser (Preview)
+# LlamaParse (Preview)

-LlamaParser is an API to efficiently parse and represent files for downstream retrieval and context augmentation in your LLM / RAG application.
+LlamaParse is an API created by LlamaIndex to effeciently parse and represent files for effecient retrieval and context augmentation using LlamaIndex frameworks.

-LlamaParser directly integrates with [LlamaIndex](https://github.com/run-llama/llama_index).
+LlamaParse directly integrates with [LlamaIndex](https://github.com/run-llama/llama_index).

 Currently available in preview mode for **free**.
 Try it out today!